 It's no surprise to anyone that we work a lot these days.
 Our collective to-do lists routinely surpass the traditional 40-hours-per-week mark, and our emails ping incessantly through the weekend.
 Our hobbies, which were once carefree periods, are now potential side hustles.
-And more so, our careers are equated with callings and our coworkers are akin to family.
-It's no wonder, then, that our offices tend to be of the utmost importance.
+And more so, our careers are equated with callings, and our coworkers are akin to family.
+It's no wonder, then, that our office décor tends to be of the utmost importance.

 While we all know that working too much can be harmful, we also know that having a disorganized space where work should get done can make the whole endeavor worse.
 So, in an effort to get you to work as seamlessly as possible, we'd like to share tips on how to organize an office to its full potential.

 Follow along as we describe the five things you should do to make this area nice and neat—as well as the five things you should routinely avoid—in order to get things done effectively.
 While we can't exactly convince you to work less, since we know the collective mentality we're up against, we can provide some advice on how to design an office more strategically.

 If you work from home regularly, it's important to have an area that's conducive to work—and yes, we're talking about a desk or at least a table.
 While a couch may be appealing, it won't provide the physical support you need to tap on a keyboard for hours on end.